siraben/website/_posts/2022-03-20-tree-sitter-linter.md

 ## Writing the linter
 Now we have the basic parts out of the way, we can get to writing a linter!
+Instead of Python, we'll continue working with Imp.
+Note that it's easy to adapt this linter for any language with a tree-sitter grammar.
+Imp also has a much simpler semantics than Python so we can just focus on "obviously correct" lints rather than worry about suggestions changing program behavior.

 We can start with a basic `package.json`:

 ```json
 {